What do I need to know before I travel?

 Yellow fever vaccination should usually be avoided during pregnancy and when breastfeeding.
 A healthcare practitioner will discuss the risks and benefits of vaccination in these circumstances.

-The vaccine can be given to those with HIV infection, but only if their CD4 counts are > 200 and they are stable on treatment.
+The vaccine can be given safely to those with HIV infection, but only if their CD4 counts are > 200 and they are stable on treatment.

 Side Effects